Edmonton-Public-Library/notices/Readme.md

 '''August 22, 2023'''
 Added argument handling for `report.sh` to allow it to process a specific report by sched ID.
 See `--reprint` and `--code` in `report.sh`.

+# TODO:
+* Change the code in the report generator to use the report date, not the current date.

 '''December 21, 2012'''
 The process of running print notices is a series of steps, all of which have been automated with scripts in this directory.